 Data should follow a normal distribution or have a sample size larger than 20

 All t-tests assume that your data follow the normal distribution.
 For a paired t test, the normality assumption applies to the distribution of paired differences rather than raw test scores.
-However, you can waive this assumption when your sample size is large enough thanks to the central limit theorem.
+However, you can waive this assumption for mildly skewed data when your distribution is unimodal and the sample size is large enough thanks to the central limit theorem.

 Paired T Test Example